Nov. 21, 2019

 2301 Constitution Ave NW, Washington, DC 20037

-On Thursday, November 21st, the Family Online Safety Institute will host its 2019 Annual Conference, entitled "2020 Vision: The Future of Online Safety."
-This event will convene leaders across industry, government, academia, and the nonprofit sector to discuss a wide spectrum of topics within the areas of best practice in technology policy, digital parenting, privacy, ethics, and artificial intelligence, among many more.
+On Thursday, November 21st, the Family Online Safety Institute hosted its 2019 Annual Conference, entitled "2020 Vision: The Future of Online Safety."
+This event convened leaders across industry, government, academia, and the nonprofit sector to discuss a wide spectrum of topics within the areas of best practice in technology policy, digital parenting, privacy, ethics, and artificial intelligence, among many more.

 This panel will discuss the conclusions of the new FOSI whitepaper, as well as look forward to the challenges and opportunities that artificial intelligence will bring to families